Iran judiciary chief urges swift verdicts for those linked to US, Israel

-Iran’s head of the judiciary said there should be no leniency or delay in issuing verdicts against those affiliated with Israel and the United States, AFP reports.
+Iran’s head of the judiciary says there should be no leniency or delay in issuing verdicts against those affiliated with Israel and the United States, AFP reports.

 “We must not delay or show leniency in executing final verdicts against those who, during wartime and unrest, committed crimes and were affiliated with the aggressor enemy,” said Gholam Hossein Mohseni Ejei, according to Tasnim news agency.